yanwang-ntu/yanwang-ntu.githib.io/README.md

     + A search page could also easily be added
 - Developed templates for paper pages and course pages
 - Personalized color scheme and general appearance
+-
+## Tools used

+- [Hugo](https://gohugo.io) – A very fast, open-source static website generator
+- [Papermod](https://github.com/adityatelange/hugo-PaperMod) – A minimalist, fast, and flexible Hugo theme
+- [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) –  The website is hosted in a repository on [GitHub](https://github.com) and produced from there using [GitHub Actions](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+- [Google Domains](https://domains.google) – A simple way to register your domain name and [link it to your website](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages)

+## License

+The content of this repository is licensed under the terms of the [MIT License](https://opensource.org/license/mit-license-php/).

+The material in `/content/` is copyright, Kieran Healy.
+All rights reserved.

+Other code and style files belong to their respective owners and are used in accordance with their licenses.